-City Pages SEO: How to Rank in Multiple Locations
+Local City Pages SEO: How to Rank in Surrounding Cities With One Website

 Because your business address is not geographically the closest to those other cities.